Finite temperature single-particle Green's function in the Lieb-Liniger model: Monte Carlo sampling scheme

 In order to evaluate the Lehmann representation (\ref{eq:Cxtdef}) we employ Markov chain Monte Carlo (MCMC) sampling \cite{metropolis1953equation, hastings1970monte, rubinstein2016simulation,gilks1995markov,feller1957introduction} of the relevant form factors.
-We note that the idea of sampling with respect to a form factor weight previously appeared in Ref.~\cite{bouchoule2020effect} (see also \cite{gritsev2010exact}), where it was used to evaluate a static quantity.
-However, generalizations for evaluating dynamical quantities and a systematic analysis of its accuracy and applicability have not been pursued to date.
+We note that the idea of estimating sums over eigenstates by MCMC previously appeared in Refs \cite{gritsev2010exact, buccheri2011structure,faribault2013integrability,faribault2013spin,burovski_momentum_2014,alba2015simulating,alba_quench_2016,gamayun_impact_2018,bouchoule2020effect, zhang_monte_2024} \footnote{We note that other Monte Carlo approaches have been used in the context of integrability or coupled with the Bethe ansatz technology, see e.g.~\cite{gu2005numerical, de_rosi_hole-induced_2022, de_rosi_correlation_2023}, but these do not involve sampling over form factors or overlaps and so are significantly different.}, in several contexts.
+However, the evaluation of dynamical finite-temperature correlation functions and the systematic analysis of the accuracy and applicability of such Monte Carlo approaches have not been pursued to date.
 We rewrite \eqref{eq:Cxtdef} as

 where the “partition function” $Z_\blambda$ simply corresponds to